kevinzhong666/NET3010_Final_Project/README.md

 Introduction:

-Our team of five members, consisting of Adeeb Fahim, Olivia Taylor, Ethan Franks, Tarnvir Hans, and Zhenhong Zhong, is proposing a full-stack web application for the final project.
+Our team of five members, consisting of Adeeb Fahim, Olivia Taylor, Ethan Franks, Tarnvir Hans, and Zhenhong(Kevin) Zhong, is proposing a full-stack web application for the final project.
 Our proposed project is a Weather App that aims to provide accurate and up-to-date weather information to users.
 Additionally, the app will have other features such as news, horoscopes, account registration, and more.
 The app will be designed to be user-friendly, interactive, and visually appealing to attract and retain users.

 Team Structure: